-Catch limits for by-catch species groups (macrourids, skates (Rajids) and other species) are defined in Conservation Measure 41-03.
+Catch limits for by-catch species groups (Macrourus spp., skates and rays, and other species) are defined in Conservation Measure 41-03.

 As defined in Conservation Measure 41-03, if the by-catch of skates exceeded 5% of the catch of Dissostichus spp. in any one haul or set, or if the catch of Macrourus spp. reached 150kg and exceeds 16% of the catch of Dissostichus spp. in any one haul or set, then the fishing vessel must move at least 5 nautical miles away for a period of at least five days.